Autonomous University of Madrid: Administrative organisation

-UAM administration is established according to the 2001's Organic Law of Universities (LOU).
+UAM administration is established according to the 2023 Organic Law of the University System (LOSU).
 The Senior Academic and Administrative Officer of the Autonomous University of Madrid is the rector, who must be, by law, a chair professor serving in the university, elected every four years with a two-term limit by universal graded suffrage.
-The current rector is José Maria Sanz, chair of applied physics, who substituted his predecessor Angel Gabilondo in 2009, when Gabilondo became Minister of Education.
-An indefinite number of vice-rectors are appointed by the rector to lead different administrative departments of the university (such as Student affairs or Graduate academic affairs), and a secretary general coordinating the rector's team and overseeing the legal procedures of the university, as well as university protocol.
-The rector, in accordance with the university's social board, also designates the manager as part of his team, which oversees the university's economic and administrative activity.
+The current rector is Amaya Mendikoetxea, chair of English Liguistics, who was elected in 2021, becoming the second woman Rector of the University.
+The rector appoints an indefinite number of vice-rectors to lead different administrative departments of the university (such as Student affairs or Graduate academic affairs), and a secretary general coordinating the rector's team and overseeing the legal procedures of the university, as well as university protocol.
+Per the university's social board, the rector also designates the manager as part of his team, which oversees the university's economic and administrative activity.

 The grades assigned to each sector for rectoral elections in UAM according to its charter are: